All Episodes

 I love the prep.

-But the thing that the thing I guess is the most fun is how I irritate these these liberals and Democrats.
+But the thing that the thing I guess is the most fun is how I irritate these liberals and Democrats.

-Hey, Bob, time for a new strateger.
+Hey, Bob, time for a new strategy.

-You guys have been doing that for 19 years, it hasn't worked, it's not gonna work because we get results.
+You guys have been doing that for 19 years.

 You don't get away with calling America's truth detector a liar.

-The liars, and they know it, Folks are on this global warming hoax side.
+The liars, and they know it, folks, are on this global warming hoax side.

 They know they're making it all up.